Everyone makes mistakes.

 But before we start, it’s important to remember: no language grammar checker is 100% accurate.
 While they can be extremely helpful, they aren’t a substitute for truly understanding English grammar concepts.

 So to get the most from your grammar checker, make it a part of a full learning program.
 For instance, you can pair it with FluentU for a powerful combination.
-That’s because FluentU takes real-world videos—like music videos, movie trailers, news and inspiring speeches—and turns them into personalized language lessons.

 Use FluentU’s videos, flashcards and interactive subtitles to build your vocabulary and reinforce your grammar learning.
 Write sample sentences and complete exercises with this new information and then head to a grammar checker to see how well you did.